epsolute/epsolute/README.md

 </details>

 The number after `CA-` is the dataset size in records.
-Feel free to try larger sets on more powerful setup.
+Feel free to try larger sets on more powerful setup (choices are 100K, 1M and 10M).
 The 1M records set took about 9 minutes to construct and about 10 seconds per query on this setup.

-> Note, if you run on a larger dataset, you may want to use `--parallelRPCLoad 1` (or number that is smaller than the number of ORAMs).
+> Note, if you run on a larger dataset, you may want to use `--parallelRPCLoad 1` (or a number that is smaller than the number of ORAMs).
 > This instructs the client to upload the data to ORAMs this many at a time.
 > This is required because the `client` VM in this setup is small and has little memory.
 > If we don't restrict upload parallelism here, it will OOM.